whlong1/next.js-photo-app/src/services/README.md

 # Services

-Functions for for making HTTP requests will be held in this directory.
-These functions are currently running on the server side.
-While redundant, this pattern should groups all HTTP requests together and should prove useful if we need to refactor things later on.
+This directory is designated for functions that make HTTP requests.
+These functions are split into two categories: back-end and front-end.
+Although there might be some redundancy in this design, it provides the advantage of organizing all HTTP requests in one place.
+This can be particularly beneficial if future refactoring becomes necessary.

 ## Notes